serenity-is/docs/api/js/corelib/functions/insert.md

 `any`

-Array or array like object to insert to.
+Target array or array-like object with an `insert(index, item)` method.

 ### index

 `number`

-Index to insert at.
+Zero-based index at which to insert.

 ### item